bhargavsk1077/crypto-ception/README.md

 rsa.py - program to generate rsa-2048 key pair which can be hardcoded in the encryption and decryption scripts

-WARNING : the executable file 'aese' is programmed to encrypt everything from the home directory of the user. so do not ry this without a virtual machine to test it on.
+WARNING : the executable file 'aese' is programmed to encrypt everything from the home directory of the user. so do not try this without a virtual machine to test it on.